File: i3_log.h¶

 The lowest nibble is reserved to system things.

 The logging system used by Reach relies on a “mask” to control the amount of logging.
 The “mask” concept here is chosen over the “level” concept so that masks can be assigned to specific features.
 Turning on all of the masks is likely to be too much information.
 You can turn on the logging from only the modules that you want to debug.
 Reach uses a few bits.
 You can assign your own bits.
 The lowest nibble is reserved to system things.
-Higher bits can be defined and used by the application.
-Cannot be supressed
+Higher bits can be defined and used by the application in app_log_masks.h.
+Cannot be suppressed

 -